Visitor Use Management Framework

 How Visitor Use Management Framework works within the High Peaks Wilderness

 In April 2026, the Department of Environmental Conservation (DEC) released two reports, prepared by planning firms DJ&A and Otak, regarding Visitor Use Management (VUM) for the Adirondack High Peaks Wilderness and Kaaterskill Clove region of the Catskill Park.
-We here at Adirondack Wilderness Advocates understand there may be similarities between the Catskill Park and High Peaks Wilderness, but we are only commenting on the High Peaks Wilderness.
+The report was finalized in 2025, though not released to the public until 2026.

 What is Visitor Use Management?